rule

 Text 8

-Hearing that said the great lord incensed: 'Your flag will be broken when, o fool, your pride is vanquished in battle with someone equal to me.
+Hearing that said the great lord incensed: 'Your flag will be broken when, o fool, your pride is vanquished in battle with someone equal to me.'
+(Vedabase)

 Text 9

-Thus addressed went the poorminded one filled with delight home, o king, not so intelligent awaiting his heroism to be crushed the way Giris'a had predicted [compare 2.1: 4].
+Thus addressed went the poorminded one filled with delight home, o king, not so intelligent awaiting his heroism to be crushed as the lord of the mountain had predicted [compare 2.1: 4].
+(Vedabase)

 Text 10